aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/horizontal/_index.md

 import java.util.List;
 ```

-## Step 1: Initialize the XPS Document
+## Step 1: initialize the XPS document
 Create a fresh `XpsDocument` instance and point to the folder where you want to save the result.

 ```java